Elk herd keeps Stillaguamish Tribe fed

 The Seattle Times:

 A proposal announced Thursday and headed to the county’s voters in the summer would cost the average homeowner about $25 a year.
-The county commissioners say raising public money to buy land from willing sellers would not only preserve land along the river and
+The county commissioners say raising public money to buy land from willing sellers would not only preserve land along the river and streams and boost salmon survival, but it might even help endangered orcas.

 North Kitsap Herald: Tribe receives oil spill trailer